mit-orcd/orcd-docs-edit/docs/software/compile.md

 For most projects in the real world, it is convenient to break up the source code into multiple files.
 Typically, these include a main function in one file, and one or more other files containing functions / subroutines called by `main()`.
 In addition, a header file is usually used to share custom data types, function prototypes, preprocessor macros, etc.

-As an example, we create a program with several source code files in a directory named *multi_string*, which consists of:
+As an example, we create several source code files in a directory named *multi_string*, which consists of:

 - *main.c*: the main driver function, which calls a subroutine and exits
 - *WriteMyString.c*: a module containing the subroutine called by main